sajari/sdk-react/README.md

 The library is split into 3 main parts:

 - `ui-components`: A selection of pre-defined React components for common search use cases.
 We also provide some simple event handling to reduce the amount of code you need to write.
-This is a great starting point for someone getting to grips with the search system - you should only need to use a few components to get up and running.
+This is a great starting for getting to grips with the search system - you should only need to use a few components to get up and running.

-- `components`: A high-level set of React components for building search interface, with some event-handling to avoid boilerplate.
+- `components`: A high-level set of React components for building search interfaces.
 Most `components` combine a few `api-components` and do basic event handling for common search use cases.
-Ideal for customisation of search parameters using `api-components`, whilst also using taking care of basic search session life-cycles.
+Ideal for customisation of search parameters using `api-components` whilst also using taking care of basic search session life-cycles.

 - `api-components`: A set of React components which correspond directly to query parameters and result handling.
 They do not render any HTML directly; including an api-component in a render attaches its corresponding query parameter to the current query.